phax/peppol-commons/peppol-commons/src/main/resources/truststore/readme.txt

 sml-truststore.jks (since v6.0.4)
-  It contains the SSL certificates to access the central PEPPOL SML
+  It contains the SSL certificates to access the central PEPPOL SML Updated 2019-12-03 for the new SMK certificate chain

 directory-truststore.jks (since v6.2.1)
   It contains the SSL certificates to access the central PEPPOL Directory